dehezhang2/Notes/3402/CS3402_Database_System.md

     ) >= 2 ;
     ```

-* GROUP BY Clause(used to construct a new table, each row is identified by the attribute used to group)
+* `GROUP BY ` clause(used to construct a new table, each row is identified by the attribute used to form a group) => **when you what to calculate some things according to one entity type but the type is in another relation (referenced in the current relation)**

   * group tuples by some of its attributes